mountains-high/Farmer_Spikes/README.md

 # Code Execution of Standalone Scripts

-we provide executable code in the form of Python scripts.
-Simulations can be run by configuring and executing run.py in each respective approach.
+We also offer executable code in the form of Python scripts.
+To run simulations, configure and execute either `main_snn_network.py` or `main_lstm.py`, depending on the chosen approach.

 # Acknowledgement